 If you, like me, are a bilingual person with English as your second language, you might be wondering whether you should write your blog posts in English, or in your own language.
 Here’s the multilingual blog guide.

 In this post, I will share some information and some pros and cons in regards to this question.

-Should I write in English or my native language?
+Should I write in English or my mother tongue?

 Thanks for sharing your knowledge on how to create a blog.
 It’s really useful and easy to understand.
 I am in the process of creating mine own and i would like some advice from you, if you agree 🙂

 I originally would write in English but I wouldn’t like to keep my family and most of my friends out of my community and that would involve to write in Spanish and Italian as well.

 I already tried to do my about page in the 3 languages, but I have found that translating the text it kind of loses the charm… and I don’t have time to write every single post in the 3 languages.

 What do you think I should do?
 Should I leave it just in English, or should I switch to write sometimes in Spanish and Italian as well?
 And explain on my profile that they will receive some posts in different languages?